-Has the drive belt for your tumble dryer worn out over time?
-Or if you've damaged it somehow, don't panic, eSpares can soon help you out.
-This spare belt could be just what you're after to get your old dryer back in action.
+Frustrated that your tumble dryer drum is not rotating as it used to, well don't panic, eSpares can soon help you out.
+This spare belt could be just what you're after to get your old dryer back into working action.
 You'll be enjoying warm, fresh clothes again in no time.

 - Type: Poly-vee belt